flexera-public/policy_engine_training/09_relational_data/README.md

   })
 ```

 We're making use of the _.map function to create a new list.
-The objects in the new list are identical to the old list but with the addition of the new `lesson` key.
-We're using the `policy_table` object we created earlier to get the lesson using each template's name.
+The objects in the new list are identical to the old list but with the addition of the new "lesson" key.
+We're using the "policy_table" object we created earlier to get the lesson using each template's name.

-Note that the `policy_templates_with_lessons` list will likely contain policy templates that do not correspond to these lessons.
-In those cases, the value of `policy_table[template['name']]` will be *undefined*.
+Note that the "policy_templates_with_lessons" list will likely contain policy templates that do not correspond to these lessons.
+In those cases, the value of "policy_table[template['name']]" will be *undefined*.
 Let's filter those out by adding the following code next:

 ```javascript
   policy_templates_with_lessons_filtered = _.filter(policy_templates_with_lessons, function(template) {